DhyeyMakadia/DhyeyMakadia/README.md

 # Hi there, I'm Dhyey 👋
 ### 👨🏻‍💻 &nbsp;About Me
 💡 &nbsp;I like to explore new technologies and develop software solutions.\
-🎓 &nbsp;I'm currently studying computer science at Ahmedabad.\
+🎓 &nbsp;I have completed my bachelor's in computer science from L.J.
+Institute, Ahmedabad.\
-🌱 &nbsp;I'm on track for learning more about .NET technology and web development at [TatvaSoft](https://www.tatvasoft.com).\
+🌱 &nbsp;I'm on track for enhancing knowledge about Next.js, React and .NET technology at [TatvaSoft](https://www.tatvasoft.com).\
 💬 &nbsp;Feel free to reach me for some interesting discussions.\
 ✉️ &nbsp;You can shoot me an [email](mailto:dj.makadia24@gmail.com) and I'll try to respond as soon as I can.
 <!-- 📄 &nbsp;Please have a look at my [Résumé]() for more details about me.
 I'm open to feedback and suggestions! -->